Introducing Gradio 5.0

 Defining a chat function

 When working with gr.ChatInterface(), the first thing you should do is define your chat function.
-Your chat function should take two arguments: message and then history (the arguments can be named anything, but must be in this order).
+Your chat function should take two arguments: message and history (the arguments can be named anything, but must be in this order).

 • message: a str representing the user's input.